bechnokid/11ty-neocities/src/outgoing/greenhouse.md

 ---
 title: Webgarden
 shortTitle: Webgarden
-displayOrder: 4
+displayOrder: 3
 description: Little pots that show a sneak peek of the websites they're based on.
 summary: A concept created by [Miss Moss](https://webgardens.neocities.org/)!
 It is, as she quotes, *"a fun way to see new content from your favorite websites"*.
 This particular greenhouse has pots that I personally think are super cool.
+navTag: 'js-required'
+permalink: '/outgoing/webgarden/index.html'
 prism: true
 flashing: true
-navTag: 'js-required'
-permalink: '/goodies/webgarden/index.html'
+hasLinks: true
 ---

 ## My Pot